 Portrait of Elizabeth I hanging at the National Portrait Gallery in Washington, D.C.

-Henry VIII's personal issues resulted in much historical change in the religious sector, and the Elizabethan Settlement remained a strong presence throughout the remainder of western history and culture both in England and in America, and has carried on to the current day.
+Henry VIII's personal issues resulted in much historical change in the religious sector, and the Elizabethan Settlement remained a strong presence throughout the rest of western history and culture, both in England and in America, carrying on to the current day.

 Additional reference: The West: Encounters & Transformations, Volume 1, Concise Edition, (chapter 2), Levack, Muir, Maas & Veldmanv

 [ Related Reading: Documentary Review - Inside the Court of Henry VIII (2015) ]